 Getting the Most Out of Psychotherapy

-Seeman, G. (2013).
+Seeman, G. (2020).
 Getting the Most Out of Psychotherapy.
 Psych Central.
-Retrieved on May 23, 2015, from http://psychcentral.com/lib/getting-the-most-out-of-psychotherapy/
+Retrieved on September 25, 2020, from https://psychcentral.com/lib/getting-the-most-out-of-psychotherapy/